Rehnyk/shopping-list-project/README.md

 # Project 1: Shared shopping list

-This application simplifies the creation and maintenance of shopping lists.
+This application is used for the creation and maintenance of shopping lists.
 Users can create new lists, deactivate lists, add items to lists, and mark items as collected.
 Basic statistics are also provided.